billychen-lab/ID2223-Lab1/README.md

 ## 1. Overview

-This project implements an end-to-end serverless machine-learning system that predicts daily PM2.5 for several air-quality sensors in **Hong Kong** for the next 7 days.
+This project implements an end-to-end serverless machine-learning system that predicts daily PM2.5 for several air-quality sensors in a region of **Hong Kong** for the next 7 days.

 The system is built around the **Hopsworks Feature Store** and consists of: